Academic Advisement (OAA)

 The central function of the Office of Academic Advisement is to help students identify and achieve their academic goals.
 The OAA is a resource for students who need advice as they are selecting courses, choosing or changing a major, or considering and planning for graduate or law school.
 In collaboration with the faculty, the OAA also oversees the academic advisement program for students who have not yet declared a major.
 Advisors on the Undeclared Advising Team meet regularly with their advisees and get to know each individual’s particular interests and goals.
 Once a student has declared a major, he or she will be assigned an academic advisor within the major department.

 Although the responsibility for fulfilling both the general academic requirements of the College and the specific requirements of departmental majors rests exclusively with each student, academic advisors can provide information regarding policies, procedures, requirements, and educational options.
-The OAA also offers individual appointments with Father Benet Phillips, the Assistant Dean for Freshmen & Director of Academic Advisement.

 Academic Resource Center (ARC)